iDigBio/idigbio-search-api/TROUBLESHOOTING.md

 Navigating to "http://target-elasticsearch-host:9200/" should immediately return JSON version information.

 If timeouts occur, the Elasticsearch servers are only accessible from certain subnets.
 Attempted connections outside these subnets are silently dropped, so your Elasticsearch client will not be sent a rejection.
-If failing quickly, ensure the correct Elasticsearch server is being targeted (see [/src/config.js](src/config.js)).
+If failing quickly, ensure the correct Elasticsearch server is being targeted (see [/src/config.js](src/config.js)) with URL scheme ("http://").

 ### (runtime) InvalidTypeError